kubestellar/kubestellar/docs/content/direct/pr-signing.md

 3. Once in your fork, click the **Code** dropdown.
    - Under the "Local" tab at the top of the dropdown, select the SSH tab
    - Copy the SSH repo URL to your clipboard
-4. Open Git Bash (create or change to a different directory if desired).
+4. Open Git Bash (or your CLI of choice), create or change to a different directory if desired.
 5. Clone the repository using ```git clone``` followed by pasting the URL you just copied.
 6. Change your directory to the Kubestellar repo using ```cd kubestellar```.
 7. ```git checkout``` to the branch in your fork where the changes were committed.
    - The branch name should be written at the top of your submitted PR page and looks something like "patch-*X*" (where "X" should be the number of PRs made on your fork to date)
 8. Once in your branch, type ```git commit -s --amend``` to sign off your PR.
    - You may replace ```--amend``` with a ```-m``` followed by a commit message if you desire; the ```--amend``` simply uses the same commit message as the one you wrote when initially submitting the PR
-   - If prompted with a sign-off page in your Git Bash, type ```:wq!``` to exit the prompt
+   - If prompted with a sign-off page in your Git Bash (or alternative CLI), type ```:wq!``` to exit the prompt
 9. Type ```git push -f origin [branch_name]```, replacing ```[branch_name]``` with the actual name of your branch.
 10. Navigate back to your PR github page.
     - A green ```dco-signoff: yes``` label indicates that your PR is successfully signed